Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Get-AzPrivateDnsVirtualNetworkLink.md

 ProvisioningState       : Succeeded
 ```

-This example gets the link mylink associated with the Private DNS zone named myzone.com from the specified resource group, and then stores it in the $Link variable.
+This example gets the virtual network link mylink associated with the Private DNS zone named myzone.com from the specified resource group, and then stores it in the $Link variable.

 ### Example 2: Get all of the links associated with a zone in a resource group.
 ```